Skixie/Diskripper/README.md

 ###### Credits
 The base of this tool has been written by [leftp](https://github.com/leftp).
 The original tool can be found [here](https://github.com/leftp/VmdkReader).
 When I tried to use the original tool it initially didn't work, so I fixed it and added the previously mentioned functions.

+NOTE:
+Diskripper has been tested with a Windows 10 vmdk file that has been created in VMware.
+Other image file formats are currently not yet supported.
+Use at your own risk!

 Code is pretty messy, because I can't program at all, but it works ¯\\_(ツ)_/¯